spryker/spryker-docs/docs/marketplace/dev/architecture-overview/202108.0/marketplace-architecture-overview-application-composition.md

 ![Applications composition](https://confluence-connect.gliffy.net/embed/image/3a83f861-b25e-4ef5-aee7-e7da0b182cfa.png?utm_medium=live&utm_source=custom)

-### Glue
+### Storefront API
 Is a customer-facing REST API-based store-front application.
 This is the place where customer browses catalog and make orders.

 ### Yves
 Is a customer-facing HTML-based store-front application.
 This is the place where customer browses catalog and make orders.

-### Gateway
+### Backend Gateway
 Storefront application-oriented application.
 This is the place how a storefront (Yves/Glue) changes the state of the system (Stock reservation, order placement, payments, etc).

-### MerchantPortal
+### Merchant Portal
 Is a merchant-centric application.
 This is the place where merchant manages their catalog and fulfill customer orders.
-Learn more about MerchantPortal here (todo: link to MerchantPortal architecture overview).
+Learn more about Merchant Portal here (todo: link to Merchant Portal architecture overview).

-### Backoffice
+### Markteplace Operator Backoffice
 Is a marketplace owner-oriented application or admin-centric application.
-Here the operator of the Marketplace manages the whole Marketplace, including global Product list, Merchant management, Category management, and others.
+Here the Marketplace Operator manages the whole Marketplace, including global Product list, Merchant management, Category management, and others.

 Backoffice also has some facilities oriented to Operator-As-A-Merchant case such as Offers and Orders management.
 Read more about Marketplace in Backoffice  (todo: link to Marketplace in Backoffice  overview).